How to Do PPC Keyword Research for B2B SaaS in 2026

 Founder at Scalix

-Finding the right keywords for your B2B SaaS ads doesn't have to be complicated.
-With Google handling 255,600 searches every second, you need more than just your product name to win.
-This guide shows you exactly how to build a keyword strategy that works in 2026's AI-powered world.
+PPC keyword research for your B2B SaaS ads doesn’t have to be so hard.
+With Google handling approximately 255,600 searches per second, you need more than just your product name to win.
+Because in that volume, showing up for the right searches is what really matters.

 PPC advertising looks totally different in 2026.
 Here are the biggest changes you need to know:

-AI runs most campaigns now.
+1. AI runs most campaigns now.
 Tools like Google's Performance Max use artificial intelligence to optimize your ads automatically.
-Recent data shows 75% of PPC experts use AI for writing ads while 60% use it for finding keywords.
+Industry data shows 75% of PPC professionals use AI for ad copy, and 60% for keyword research.
 This shift means that AI now runs most campaigns, making decisions about when and where to show your ads based on the data you provide.

 The Keyword Pyramid Method for 2026